superRaytin/paginationjs/docs/en.md

 Callback fired after the selected page number was the last.

 # Skin
-Pagination comes with 5 sets of default skins, but you can fully customize your own skin.
+Pagination.js comes with a bunch of default skins to get you started, also you can fully customize your own skin.

 The blue skin, for example, it can be used: